ubccr/ccrdocs/pages/software/modules.md

 using what's called a "module".
 If the software you need is not available, you [can ask our staff](building.md#software-build-requests) to install it for you or [do it yourself](building.md).

 !!!
-Warning "New software infrastructure now available"
-    CCR has moved to a new software infrastructure described in this document.
+Warning "Software Module Transition Required"
-    As of the Summer of 2023 existing users will be required to migrate to the new modules.
-To start using the new software now, simply run this command `touch ~/.ccr_new_modules`.
+    Existing users can migrate to the new modules simply by running this command:  `touch ~/.ccr_new_modules`.
 You will need to logout and log back in for the changes to take effect.
-As of April 2023, new users will be automatically setup in this environment and can skip this step.
+As of August 2023, new users will automatically be setup in this environment and can skip this step.
 If you'd like to temporarily go back to using the old modules in `/util`, simply remove that file `rm ~/.ccr_new_modules`.
+However, the old modules will be decommissioned this fall.
+See [here](../howto/newenv.md) for more information.

 ## Using Modules